 Harry: According to rule 721-D slash N-12 subsection beta-9 theta boogedy of the Hogwarts Rulebook, bonded partners of an enrolled student have the right to reside within the castle.

 - What Would Slytherin Harry Do? is all about this trope.
 From using plausible deniability to beat Veritaserum to pointing out that the ban on clubs without Umbridge's permission only extend to regular meetings and their meetings were highly irregular.

-- The Widower Maker has Magical Britain enact a Marriage Law that all but enslaves half-bloods and Muggleborns to old Pureblood families, as the former are forced to marry into the latter, which gain control over everything the former possess.
-However, Harry's wives and their families die one after the other in accidents or "accidents", which he cannot be accused of since the spells forbid him from doing any harm to them.
-He gets out of it by using a Time Turner, going from a point after the people die (moment in which the spells stop working) to cause all of the accidents and get scot free - and with all of those families' possessions, to boot.
+- The Widower Maker has Magical Britain enact a Marriage Law that all but enslaves half-bloods and Muggleborns to old Pureblood families.
+The wording of the law gives the purebloods control over everything their spouses possess, and the spouses are subjected to spells so they won't be able to harm their Pureblood spouse or do anything against their will.
+However, Harry's wives and their families die one after the other in "accidents" while he cannot be accused of anything: the spells prevent Harry from causing the "accidents" and he couldn't seek help or bring the wives to a doctor since it would mean doing something against their will.
+He is causing the accidents, but he's using a Time Turner to avoid any consequences: by time-traveling from a point after said people die (which cause all the spells to stop working) to before, he gets to kill the people trying to enslave him while averting any consequences thanks to the legal loophole - and with all of those families' possessions, to boot.

 - One ficlet has Harry getting around the ban on underage magic by getting a job.
 As he points out, the job requires traveling and irregular hours, making it impossible to prove he wasn't working whenever he casts a spell.